markd2/AdventOfCode/2023/readme.md

 I think it's just "do the same math over a range".
 Since it feels bell-curvey, could probably optimize by approaching from the ends.

+Nah, brute force worked fine

+### Part 2

+just brute force over :all-the-things:?
+Some of the underdogs talking about quadratic formula.
+Brute force took all of a minute.

 ==================================================